jacobxperez/rams/README.md

 ### Project Status

-Project under active development.
-Rather then releasing a version each module has been assigned a unique version.
+Project under active development. **NO** stable version has been released.

 ## Getting Started